skat00sh/mednerf/README.markdown

 We consider optimizing G only the way to go (at least for now).
 This open new future experiments.
 Both rendering scripts if you'd like to try them.

 ## PixelNeRF instructions
+First, download the camera poses from [this link](https://drive.google.com/file/d/1xasjb7Q2nROiwDDeUVHrC6GjIEAm0HRs/view?usp=sharing).
+We referred to Plastimatch's [projection geometry](http://plastimatch.org/proj_geometry_15.html) and [Projection matrix](http://plastimatch.org/proj_mat_file_format.html) documentation to generated the camera matrices.
 To use pixelNeRF model use the following configuration files:

 ```
 pixel-nerf/conf/exp/ct_single.conf